 Surf News Network – East Shore Tides on Oahu

 Safety first!
-Check the SNN site below to plan out your walk to Chinaman’s Hat adventure safely.
+Check the tide before planning out your walk to Chinaman’s Hat.
 Remember, you want to return during the lowest tide.
 At low tide, the water will get as high as your waist and in high tide you’ll be swimming.
 Hammerhead sharks have been spotted near Chinaman’s Hat so take necessary precaution.

 My favorite way to spend my day at Chinaman’s Hat is to have a BBQ beach day at Chinaman’s Hat.
 There are a ton of things that you can do here including hiking, bouldering, swimming, rock jumping and relaxing.
 But once again, be careful and make good choices so that you can enjoy the rest of your vacation.